FSI Faculty Mentor:

 Eligibility and Skills Required:

-The internship is open to continuing undergraduate students.
+The internship is open to continuing graduate students.
 Students from any department are welcome to apply.
 Applicants must be in good academic standing with a GPA of 3.3 or higher.
+Applicants must have an interest in issues related to Asia, and in general, areas of the Asia Foundation’s work.

 FSI is committed to providing its opportunities to students regardless of financial constraints.
 FSI’s Global Policy Interns are provided with a stipend to cover travel and living expenses during the summer.
 These stipends do not exceed $6,400 per person.
 Students must submit a budget with their estimated costs along with their application.
 If you have financial constraints that you think may prevent you from participating in this program, please contact FSI academic program manager Patrick Laboon directly.